decidim/decidim/decidim-elections/README.md

 The Decidim::Elections is a component that allows users to setup non-cryptographic elections.
 Elections are basically polls/surveys with census access management built-in.
 This allows registered or non-registered users to directly participate in them.

+## Usage

+Elections will be available as a Component for a Participatory Space.

 ## Installation

 In order to install use this module, you need at least Decidim 0.31 to be installed.